featherless/digital-creative-history/README.md

 Life after death modified my behavior in subtle, powerful ways.

-The concept that anyone close to me could disappear forever became the forefront in my thinking.
+The concept that anyone close to me could disappear forever became the forefront of my thinking.
 I could disappear forever.

 My initial reaction was to throw myself into my work, to hide behind the short-term feedback loop of skill and hard work.
 To create and build as much as I could as fast as I could because every piece of my being could be extinguished in a heartbeat, or lack thereof.